RangerMauve/webrun/README.md

 The goal is to make code that works in browsers first, but can also run anywhere that Node runs.

-You can use `import.meta.require` to load node modules, but please consider opening an issue for adding a Web API that performs the same function if one exists.
+You can use `require` to load node modules, but please consider opening an issue for adding a Web API that performs the same function if one exists.
+This is bound to be buggy

 **Warning:** This is still in development.
 Use at your own risk!